collocations.org

 1. time before the present

-Many modern festivals can be traced back to an ancient past. | It all happened in the distant past.
+Many modern festivals can be traced back to an ancient past.

-VERB + PAST
+VERB + past

-cling to, live in
+cling to, live in, relive

-Those memories belong to the past and I don''t want to think about them.
+Those memories belong to the past and I don't want to think about them.

-from the ~
+from the past

 Memories from the past came flooding back to him.

-in the ~
+in the past

 I admit that I have made mistakes in the past.

-into the ~
+into the past

 events stretching back many years into the past

-of the ~
+of the past

 great artists of the past